Last updated: Apr 21, 2026

 This step takes… a few days

-Step 2: Initial Consultation with Lender
+Step 2: First Conversation with the Lender

 This step takes… a day

-Step 3: Initial Document Request
+Step 3: First Document Request

 This step takes… a couple of days